 Some brands or types of unprocessed sea salt

-- Fleur de Sel (French) or Flor de Sal (Portugese) is a hand-harvested sea salt collected by workers who scrape only the top layer of salt before it sinks to the bottom of large salt pans.
-Traditional French fleur de sel is collected off the coast of Brittany, and is slightly grey due to the sandy minerals collected in the process of harvesting the salt from the pans.
+French fleur de sel is collected off the coast of Brittany, and is slightly grey due to the sandy minerals collected in the process of harvesting the salt from the pans.
 Portuguese flor de sal is hand-harvested from the Algarve region of Portugal, is pure white, and usually sells for half the price of the French fleur de sel.
-(1)
+(1a)

 - Celtic Sea Salt is a brand of authentic, unprocessed whole sea salt from one of the most pristine coastal regions of Brittany, France, using a farming method that preserves the purity and balance of ocean minerals.
 This is a fairly coarse salt, although they offer a ‘fine grind’ but this is still too coarse for most salt shakers.
 (2)